This guest post about how remote work and millennials, comes from Stephen Seifert. To submit your own guest blog, first read the guidelines here.

 Fact #4: 84% of Millennials Want Better Work/Life Balance

 Work/life balance isn’t just a buzzword for millennials in the workforce, it is a must have.
 Remote work facilitates this need.
 The demand is so strong for better work/life balance global corporations on jumping aboard the remote work culture movement.

 Apple, American Express, and even Deloitte have remote work programs to meet the work/life balance of top notch Millennial talent.
 Companies large and small are not seeing remote work as a loss of control.
 In fact, they see it as a potential catalyst for a better, forward-thinking company.

 Fact #5: 82% Expressed Higher Loyalty to a Company with a Remote Work Program

 Now that millennials are the largest generation in the workforce, keeping them around longer is important for companies.
 Did you know that every time a company replaces an employee it costs between six to nine months of salary?
 That puts a strong emphasis on employee retention.

 A company may find happier and more loyal employees if they have a remote work program in place.
 Thus eliminating wasted spend hiring and onboarding a new employee.

 Happier, more loyal workers also lead to less stress in companies.
-In fact, 82 percent of telecommuting employees said they had lower stress levels.
-One study even found that 80 percent of remote workers had greater morale, and 69 percent said they are less likely to call in.
+In fact, 82% of telecommuting employees said they had lower stress levels.
+One study even found that 80% of remote workers had greater morale, and 69% said they are less likely to call in.

 With nearly a decade of digital marketing and SEO experience, Stephen has developed timely content, marketing campaigns, and SEO initiatives in multiple industries including tech, crypto, blockchain, SEO, SEM, AI, fintech, business, entrepreneurship, and more.
 He has also collaborated with multiple industry leaders, well-known people, Fortune 500 companies, and influential entrepreneurs, among others.